apache/flink/docs/monitoring/metrics.md

 - `username` - (optional) InfluxDB username used for authentication
 - `password` - (optional) InfluxDB username's password used for authentication
 - `retentionPolicy` - (optional) InfluxDB retention policy, defaults to retention policy defined on the server for the db
+- `connectTimeout` - (optional) the InfluxDB connect timeout, defaults to connect timeout is 10000 ms
+- `writeTimeout` - (optional) the InfluxDB write timeout, defaults to write timeout is 10000 ms

 Example configuration: